devcybiko/gregsmithwiki/content/classnotes/mac-recommendations.md

 -   Together they will add about $70 to your purchase, but you'll find them very handy.
 -   Optionally, consider getting a **case to carry** your "dongles" in: ($18)
 -   [https://www.amazon.com/gp/product/B017SKRWL4/ref=ppx_yo_dt_b_asin_title_o08_s02?ie=UTF8&psc=1](https://www.amazon.com/gp/product/B017SKRWL4/ref=ppx_yo_dt_b_asin_title_o08_s02?ie=UTF8&psc=1) (This one is about $18, but any carrying case will do)
 -   Also, I recommended the **Apple Refurbished/Clearance site**.
-You get **15% off** the price and the device has had a personal review and carries the same warrantee as a ‘new’ Mac.
+You get **15% off** the price and the device gets a personal review and carries the same warrantee as a ‘new’ Mac.
 If your Mac breaks down they’ll repair or replace it (potentially with a new Mac)
 -   [https://www.apple.com/shop/refurbished](https://www.apple.com/shop/refurbished)
 -   Sign up for [**Dropbox.com**](http://dropbox.com/) and get the app.
 It will synchronize your files with their cloud storage.
 If your Mac is lost, stolen or needs replacing - all your data will be backed up.
 Any storage solution will do including [Box.com](http://box.com/) and [iCloud.com](http://icloud.com/) (Apple's backup system).
 You can get a 2GB Dropbox for free.
 - **TOTAL COST**: About **$1439** for the MacBook plus $100 for dongles/hub/case.
 And $9.95/mo for 1TB Dropbox.com backups.